paulknewton/covid-ml/docs/graphs/rates/covid-19_spread_across_the_world.md

 * February 2020

   February saw the continued infection of other Asian countries including South Korea, Vietnam and Malaysia.
-The virus also appears in Australia, the US and makes the jump to some areas of Central Europe (France, Germany, Italy, UK) and the Middle East (Iran, UAE, Bahrain, Kuwait).
+The virus also appears in Australia, the US and makes the jump to some areas of Central Europe (France, Germany, Switzerland) and Southern Europe (Italy, Spain).
+The first cases are detected in ^the Middle East (Iran, UAE, Bahrain, Kuwait) and North Europe (UK, Sweden).

-* before moving to other Asian countries.

-The virus was
+* March 2020

+  The virus continues to spread throughout the infected continents, and also reaches North Africa (Algeria, Egypt), India, Eastern Europe and South America.

+* April-

+  The spread continues throughout the world with very few countries spared.